ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ###  RS-to-C: 2.01 (Created) {#rs-c}

 If all validations are successful, RS stores the new access token in such a way that it is possible to retrieve it based on the pair (SESSION\_ID, AUTH\_CRED\_C), where SESSION\_ID is the identifier of the token series to which the access token belongs.
-Note that SESSION\_ID is specified in the "session\_id" field of the EDHOC\_Information object, within the "cnf" claim of the access token.
+Note that SESSION\_ID is specified in the "session\_id" field of the EDHOC\_Information object, within the "edhoc\_info" claim of the access token.

 Then, RS MUST reply to the POST request by sending a 2.01 (Created) response with no payload.
 The response is protected with the same OSCORE Security Context used to protect the corresponding request.
 After that, C can access protected resources at RS according to the updated access rights, using the previously established OSCORE Security Context.